moliver28/research-handbook/content/handbook/security/security-operations/signals-engineering/_index.md

 Teams can engage Signals Engineering by heading over to the #signals-engineering slack channel.
 SIRT can also engage signals engineering for detection and alert tuning needs by selecting the "report a bug" feature in GUARD.

 ## Our Vision

+Improve the effectiveness and overall coverage of GitLab's detection engineering program internally and for customers, identifying opportunities to reduce the mean time to detection creation for incidents, and partnering with the product team to drive security observability improvements in the GitLab product, corporate, cloud and identity infrastructure.

+## Our Mission Statement

 Improve Detection Engineering
 - Improving coverage & effectiveness of detections